Shiny White Suburban

 Her daughter said no. She would not.

 “I’m so lucky to have the resources to consider an alternative,” the white lady whispered to a girlfriend while unrolling her yoga mat, since the alternative was accompanied by tuition.
-Though the strain of this experience had triggered migraines and the type of insomnia no visit to Sephora could hide from her collapsed face, her friend agreed.
-Very fortunate.
+Though the strain of this experience had triggered migraines and the type of insomnia no visit to Sephora could hide from her face, the woman’s friend agreed with her.
+She was fortunate.

 “I’m teaching my daughter how to fight,” she told the same friend, over lattes.

-Her friend stared back, incredulously.
-“You mean to say you’re teaching her self-defense, right?” she asked, brow cocked.
+“You mean to say you’re teaching her self-defense, right?” her friend asked, brow cocked.

 The majority of the white woman’s friends were white liberals, and when her daughter was young, she too vowed to support public schools by sending her kid to them.
-Supporting local schools is a civic duty, her left-leaning friends argued, though a few sent their kids to private school, underwhelmingly discussed.
+Supporting local schools is a basic civic duty, her left-leaning friends argued, though a few sent their kids to private school, a detail far too impolite to mention.
 But then, her daughter came home from school one day and crumpled into her arms, recounting how the bully chased her down the hallway, barking like a dog.
 Her daughter ran into the bathroom and locked herself in a stall, tucking her feet onto the toilet seat to hide.
 The worst of it, her daughter sobbed, was that she wouldn’t have been able to stomp the bully’s head if she’d tried to crawl under the door, and the thought of being trapped in the bathroom stall with her caused a panic attack.
-She’d rather have her ass kicked in front of the entire school than get stuck in a tiny space with that delulu, her daughter sobbed, her eyes a freakish rabbit-pink from crying.
+She’d rather have her ass beat in front of the entire school than get stuck in a tiny space with that delulu, her daughter sobbed, the lids of her eyes a freakish rabbit-pink from hours of crying.

 The white woman moved quickly and quietly.
 She got her baby out of there.